RMITLibrary/easy_cite/markdown/chicagob.md

 Chicago does not require access dates in the citations of electronic sources unless no date of publication can be determined.

 {.hanging-indent}Author's Family Name, Given Name.
 Year.
-"Article Title." *Title of Journal* volume, issue no. (Month or Season if applicable): page range.
+"Article Title." *Title of Journal* volume, issue no. page range.
 DOI or URL or Database Name. {/.hanging-indent}

 > {.hanging-indent}Armstrong, Leah.
 2021.
 “Fashions of the Future: Fashion, Gender, and the Professionalization of Industrial Design.” *Design Issues* 37, no. 3: 5-17. https<nolink>://doi.org/10.1162/desi\_a\_00644. {/.hanging-indent}
 > {.hanging-indent}Conforti, Claudia, Fabio Colonnese, Maria Grazia D'Amelio, and Lorenzo Grieco.
 2021.
 “Designing in Real Scale: The Practice and Afterlife of Full-Size Architectural Models from Renaissance to Fascist Italy.” *Architecture & Culture* 9, no. 3: 442-463. https<nolink>://doi.org/10.1080/20507828.2021.1876490. {/.hanging-indent}